Low-energy $DD$ scattering in lattice QCD: Introduction

 LQCD has been employed to study the interaction of the $DD^*$ system.
 The $DD^*$ scattering~\cite{Padmanath:2022cvl,Chen:2022vpo,Lyu:2023xro} and the $DD^*$-$D^*D^*$ coupled-channel scattering~\cite{Whyte:2024ihh} have been explored using the interpolating operators of $DD^*$ and both $DD^*$ and $D^*D^*$, respectively.
 Additionally, the quark mass dependence of $T_{cc}^+$ has been analyzed with $DD^*$ and $D^*D^*$ interpolating operators~\cite{Collins:2024sfi} (see also Ref.~\cite{Abolnikov:2024key}).
 While analyzing the LQCD data for the $DD^*$ system, it was noted that the one-pion exchange long-range force (the associated left-hand cut and a zero of the scattering amplitude) could significantly affect the extraction of scattering information~\cite{Du:2023hlu}.
-Several approaches have been proposed to address this issue~\cite{Meng:2023bmz,Raposo:2023oru,Bubna:2024izx,Hansen:2024ffk,Du:2024snq}.
-One natural solution is to include the $DD\pi$ three-body operator in the $DD^*$ scattering process.
-However, the lack of isovector $DD$ and isoscalar $DD\pi$ scattering information hinders further precise studies of the $T_{cc}^+$~\cite{Hansen:2024ffk}.
+Several approaches have been proposed to address this issue~\cite{Meng:2023bmz,Raposo:2023oru,Bubna:2024izx,Hansen:2024ffk,Du:2024gzw}.
+One natural solution is to include the $DD\pi$ three-body operator in the $DD^*$ scattering process. {The formalism for the $DD\pi\to DD\pi$ three-body scattering can be utilized to analyze the lattice data, allowing the extraction of the $D^*D\to D^*D$ amplitude at energies where $D^*$ is treated as a $D\pi$ bound state or resonance.
+This method remains valid below the $DD\pi$ left-hand cut.} However, the lack of isovector $DD$ and isoscalar $DD\pi$ scattering information hinders further precise studies of the $T_{cc}^+$~\cite{Hansen:2024ffk}.

 This work presents the first LQCD calculation of $DD$ scattering based on the $2+1$ flavor full QCD ensembles.
-The L\"uscher finite volume method is utilized to connect the finite-volume energy levels to infinite-volume scattering parameters.
+The L\"uscher finite-volume method is utilized to connect the finite-volume energy levels to infinite-volume scattering parameters.
 We compute the energy levels with the $DD$ interpolating operators for both $I=1$ and $I=0$.
 The scattering length and effective range for both $S$- and $P$-wave channels are extracted.
 The calculations are performed at two different pion masses, $m_{\pi}\simeq 305$ MeV and $m_{\pi}\simeq207$ MeV.
 The pion mass dependence of the $S$-wave scattering length and effective range is explored.